 Filippo Piscopo is a New York based documentary filmmaker, producer and cinematographer whose directing credits include, among others, Variety and New York Times-praised Urbanscapes – theatrically released in 2006; Venice Film Festival official selection and Houston WorldFest winner A Nobel for Two; NYSCA recipient, Independent Film Week showcased and multiple awards winner Coal Rush.
 Granted the Social Justice Award by Amy Goodman, Filippo’s documentary work, a collaboration with his wife and film partner Lorena Luciano, has been internationally recognized with several audience and jury prizes.

-It will Be Chaos will premiere at the Seattle Film Festival on May 26th, with a repeat screening on May 29th.
-The film has also been selected at the annual Filmmakers Summit for the Berkshire International Film Festival, where it will screen on June 1st and 2nd, prior to screening at the American Film Institute Docs on June 14th.
+It will Be Chaos is currently traveling on the film festival circuit.
+In May 2018, it has premiered at the Seattle Film Festival (SIFF) and has been selected for the annual Filmmaker Summit at the Berkshire International Film Festival.
+The film will be screening at the American Film Institute Docs in DC on June 14.

-Be sure to catch It Will Be Chaos when it airs nationally on June 18th on HBO, with an encore presentation on World Refugee Day (June 20th).
-You will be able to stream the film on HBO NOW, HBO GO, AND HBO On-Demand after its national premiere.
+Be sure to catch It Will Be Chaos when it airs nationally on June 18 on HBO, with an encore presentation on World Refugee Day (June 20th).
+You will be able to stream the film on HBO NOW, HBO GO, and HBO On-Demand after its national premiere.